OndrejHome/ansible.ha-cluster-rgmanager/README.md

   - configure cluster with fence_xvm fencing device ?
     This will copy /etc/cluster/fence_xvm.key to nodes and add fencing devices to cluster
-    NOTE: you need to define 'hypervisor_hostname' in the inventory for each cluster node
+    NOTE: you need to define 'vm_name' in the inventory for each cluster node

     ```
     cluster_configure_fence_xvm: true